Kerstin Thompson

-Kerstin Thompson is an Australian architect, born in Melbourne in 1965.
+Kerstin Thompson (born 1965) is an Australian architect.
 She is the principal of Kerstin Thompson Architects (KTA), a Melbourne-based architecture, landscape and urban design practice with projects in Australia and New Zealand.
-She is also Professor of Design at the School of Architecture at Victoria University of Wellington, New Zealand, and Adjunct Professor at RMIT University and Monash University.
+She is also Professor of Design at the School of Architecture at Victoria University of Wellington, New Zealand, and adjunct professor at RMIT University and Monash University.

 Career

-Thompson earned her bachelor's degree in architecture at RMIT in 1989.
+Kerstin Thompson's career as an architect commenced with studies at Royal Melbourne Institute of Technology (RMIT) where she earned her Bachelor of Architecture degree in 1989.
 During her undergraduate studies she worked in the Milan-based studio of Matteo Thun (1987) and the Melbourne-based practice of Robinson Chen (1988–89).
-From 1990 to 1994 she was a lecturer in architectural design at RMIT and she completed her Master's in Architecture there in 1998.
+In 1990 she worked for Perrott Lyon Mathieson Pty Ltd as an Assistant Site Architect for the Telecom Corporate Tower project.
+From 1990 to 1994 she was a lecturer in architectural design at RMIT.
+In 1998, Thompson completed a master's degree in Architecture at RMIT.

-Since 1994 she has run her own architectural firm, Kerstin Thompson Architects (KTA).
-She has won a number of awards for her houses.
-In 2012 Big Hill won the Houses Award for New House over 200m2 and in 2014 House at Hanging Rock won the Robin Boyd Award for Residential Architecture – Houses (New); she is one of the first women to win this award.

-Thompson was a member of the Federal Government's BEIIC Advisory Committee.
-She was the Creative Director for the 2005 RAIA National Conference and one of the Creative Directors for Australia's 2008 Venice Biennale exhibition, Abundant Australia.

-She is a panel member of the Victorian Design Review Panel (VDRP) with the Office of the Victorian Government Architect.